- Classroom 4 Teachers: Helpful website for teachers as they set up their classrooms at the beginning of the year

 Assistance: In pairs, use the Think-Pair-Share reading strategy to read about elements, mixtures, and compounds.
 Discuss similarities and differences between these classes of matter.

 Reflection: Create a graphic organizer using Inspiration to visually show the similarities and differences of mixtures and compounds.
 Include important vocabulary, as well as, the terms- iron pyrite (fools gold), iron, and sulfur.

 Before: Have students work in groups to brainstorm any terms they have heard about genetic engineering and its controversies

-During: Have students choose 3 of the following articles to read.
+During: Have students choose 3 articles to read.
 Tell the students to create a chart with 2 columns with 1 column titled "Pros" and the other "Cons".
 As they read the articles, instruct the students to place any ideas they come across that are for genetic engineering in the Pro's column and any against in the Con's column.

 Writing(+): Students must write a 1-2 minute commercial that will show one side of.

 - The students will complete the KWL Chart about Bears